Washington wine: Wines

 The wines of Washington State are often characterized by their bright fruit flavors and crisp acidity.
 In recent years, the state's red wines have leaned towards riper, more fruit-forward flavors, noticeable tannins and oak influence with moderately high alcohol levels.
 Wine experts such as Jancis Robinson and Hugh Johnson have described quality examples of Washington wines to exhibit fresh acidity, deep coloring, with bright, intense fruit flavors that can usually age in the bottle for at least 8 years before the fruit structure starts to fade.
 Karen MacNeil notes that the red wines of Washington, especially the Cabernets and Merlots, often exhibited lush texture with very concentrated berry flavors reminiscent of the wild fruit found in the Pacific Northwest such as blackberries, boysenberries, cherries and raspberries.
 The state is often described as combining New World fruit with Old World style.
 Paul Gregutt, wine writer for The Seattle Times and Wine Enthusiast describes Washington wines as maintaining strong purity and typicity of varietal flavors with firm, ripe tannins and bright acidity.
 Gregutt says Washington wines have the potential to combine the structure and polish of French wines with the ripeness and fruit of California wines.

 Washington produces a full spectrum of wines ranging from mass-produced to premium boutique wines.
 It also produces nearly every style of wine including rosé, sparkling, fruit, fortified, still and late harvest dessert wines afflicted with Botrytis cinerea.
 Some years can even produce favorable conditions for ice wine production.
-In 2006, The Wine Advocate gave two perfect scores of 100 points for Cabernet Sauvignon wines made by Quilceda Creek Vintners using grapes from several Washington AVAs.
+In 2006, The Wine Advocate gave two perfect scores of 100 points for Cabernet Sauvignon wines made by Quilceda Creek Vintners using grapes from several Washington American Viticultural Areas.
 Only 15 other American wines have ever been scored so highly by The Wine Advocate, all from California.
 Chateau Ste.
 Michelle Wine Estates (which owns the original Chateau.
 Ste Michelle label as well as several others) is the largest producer in the state, owning more than a third of all vineyard land in Washington.